SoyCarlos/soycarlos/README.md

 # Hi, I'm Carlos 🙋🏼‍♂️
-### Budding Data Scientist
+### Budding Data Scientist/Engineer
-❗ Currently: Searching for a New Grad Data Science role, have anything?
+❗ Currently: Chilling

 ## Quick Facts About Me
 - 👶🏼 Born and raised in the Central Valley in California